hameeddamee/react-redux-starter/README.md

-A start folder for react-redux project.
+A starter boilerplate for react projects comprising redux, redux-think, redux-form, react-router-dom.
 This project is was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It uses Redux, React Router, and Redux Form.

 ## Available Scripts